Progress Report

 1. Outline of the project

 We developed a feeding behavioral task in which mice reproduce the food valance change observed in humans, and positive emotion is generated by feeding.
 We tried to identify the brain regions/neurons that generate positive and negative emotions in response to food valence, and the memory engrams that store food experience in the brain using these tasks.
 We discovered memory engram neurons that are active after feeding specific foods.
-Interestingly, we also established an experimental model in which the food valence with low preference increases in an experience-dependent manner.
-Additionally, we developed a video task to induce the sensory-specific satiety observed in mice and humans for human brain imaging using fMRI to understand the neural basis of food valence change in humans.
+Interestingly, we also established an experimental mouse model in which social observation induces feeding behaviors and a food reservation task in which allows us to assess experience-dependent change in the food valence of a regular diet.
+Additionally, we developed a video task to induce the sensory-specific satiety observed for human brain imaging and performed fMRI analyses.

 2. Outcome so far

-Identification of Memory Engrams for Food Experience (Mouse Study)
+Identification of Memory Engrams for Food Experience (Mouse research)

 We analyzed the areas that increased neural activity after feeding novel food by analyzing neural activity-dependent gene expression.
 We suggested that food memory engrams are observed in several brain regions.
-Based on these findings, we performed Ca2+ imaging under free-moving conditions using a brain-mounted mini-microscope (left figure) by expressing calcium indicators in neurons using a virus.
-We found active neurons after feeding a specific food.
+Based on these findings, we performed Ca2+ imaging under free-moving conditions using a brain-mounted mini-microscope by expressing calcium indicators in neurons using a virus.
+We found active neurons after feeding on a specific food.
+The optogenetic activation of these engram neurons induces seeking behaviors for the particular food.
 Thus, we are identifying food memory engram neurons.

 Mechanism of emotion generation after food experience (mouse research)